CruIIer/CruIIer/README.md

 - 👋 Hi, I’m @CruIIer
-- 🌱 I’m currently learning AI throught Elements of AI
+- 🌱 I’m currently working as an automation specialist & IT support
 - 💞️ My plan is to learn as much as I can to have a future in this tech world

 <!---